google/osv.dev/docs/api/post-v1-determineversion.md

 Experimental
 {: .label }

-Given the source code of C/C++ libraries, this endpoint attempts to find the closest library and version.
+Given the source code hashes of C/C++ libraries, this endpoint attempts to find the closest upstream library and version.

 {: .no_toc }